vutoff/devops-programme/M1-4-2-CI-Practice/README.md

 - Check for hardcoded secrets (`gitleaks`) - not just our app but the whole repository.
 - SAST - SonarCloud; Review code smells and security issues
 - SCA - Snyk; review security issues
-- Build a Docker image
+- Build a Docker image.
+Use Git commit SHA as an Image tag.
 - Scan the built image with `Trivy`
 - Push the built image to your Docker HUB account